Google Analytics – Analyze User Flow on Sliders

 - Analytics Account

-We will now focus on the Slide ID, because this is the best way to find out what the question is.
-In grey, below the activation, you can see that the sent event will always be called “slide-[id]-entered” and the “[id]” area will be replaced by your corresponding slide-ID.
+In grey below the activation you can see that the sent event here will always be called the same “slide-[id]-entered” where the “[id]” area is always replaced by your associated set slide ID.
 We will need this later when filtering the events.

-If another event fits better for your Use Case, just activate it.
-You can also send multiple events and filter them in Analytics.
+If another event fits better for your use case, just activate them.
+You can also send multiple events and then filter them in Analytics.

-2. Collect user data
+Collecting user data

 Filter from multiple events

-To do this, enter “slide-id” in the search bar on the top right above your events, as in this case, so that all events of type Slide-ID are filtered.
+If you have set the “Tracking (sub&track)” module to send all events (recommended by us), for example, you have to filter further for evaluation.
+To do this, enter “slide-id” in the search bar above your events, so that all events of the type Slide-ID are filtered.